tanaynistala/geo-guide/_country-guides/SVN.md

 # License Plates

 As a member of the EU, Slovenia's license plates feature a blue band on the left side of the plate with the EU circle of stars and the country code `SLO`.
 Plates are white with black text and a green borger: <LicensePlate style="eu" code="SLO" format="AB∇123-CD" borderColor="lightgreen"/>.
 The first one or two letters represent the region of registration, and is followed by the coat of arms the city of registration (represented by a `∇` above).

-`TODO: add region codes`
+The regional codes are organized by city, and surrounding towns are also covered by the same code:

+- `CE`: Celje
+- `GO`: Nova Gorica
+- `KK`: Krško
+- `KP`: Koper
+- `KR`: Kranj
+- `LJ`: Ljubljana
+- `MB`: Maribor
+- `MS`: Murska Sobota
+- `NM`: Novo Mesto
+- `PO`: Postojna
+- `SG`: Slovenj Gradec

 # Phone Codes